IzzyKhalifa/Portfolio/README.md

 # Portfolio
-##That is my portfolio website looking forward for more changes real soon!
+That is my portfolio website looking forward for more changes real soon!
-##You can find all my projects an contacts info
+You can find all my projects and contacts info there.
+Looking forward for more projects.